kierancyh/ASIC-Flow-Toolchain/README.md

 ## How to: Run the Workflow

 This repository supports two normal ways to run the flow:
 - **Automatic run on push**
 - **Manual run from GitHub Actions**

 In both cases, the workflow:
-- selects a design variant
+- Selects a design variant
-- runs the staged clock search
+- Runs the staged clock search
-- uploads per-run artifacts
+- Uploads per-run artifacts
-- compares all collected runs
+- Compares all collected runs
-- publishes the Run Explorer if the compare stage succeeds
+- Publishes the Run Explorer if the compare stage succeeds

 ### Option 1: Automatic run on push

-This is the normal way to use the repo.
+This is the normal way to use the repository:

-After you:
-1. create the new design under `designs/<variant_name>/`
+1. Create the new design under `designs/<variant_name>/`
-2. fill in `variant.yaml`
+2. Fill in `variant.yaml`
-3. register it in `manifest.yaml`
+3. Register it in `manifest.yaml`
-4. commit and push to `main`

-the workflow starts automatically.
+4. Commit and push to `main` and the workflow starts automatically.

 Use this when:
-- you want the repo to use its normal default behavior
+- Repository to use its normal default behavior
-- you are testing the currently enabled manifest design
+- Testing the currently enabled manifest design
-- you do not need to override any workflow inputs manually
+- Do not need to override any workflow inputs manually

 ### Option 2: Manual run from GitHub Actions

 Use manual dispatch when you want to:
-- rerun the flow without making a new commit
+- Rerun the flow without making a new commit
-- test a specific registered variant
+- Test a specific registered variant
-- change the timing search step sizes for an experiment
+- Change the timing search step sizes for an experiment
-- temporarily override synthesis or repair options
+- Temporarily override synthesis or repair options

 To run it manually:
 1. Open the repository on GitHub
 2. Click **Actions**
 3. Select **ASIC Flow**